cc-archive/cchost/cchost_lib/TAGS-README.txt

         users will be restricted from using those tags only in future uploads.
-(The system will also notice the tag promotion if the user manually edits the properties of an upload that already had that tag and remove it.)
+(The system will also notice the tag promotion if the user manually edits the properties of an upload that already had that tag.
+The system will remove the newly promoted tag when the user submits the Properties form.)

         In order to remove the tag from existing uploads, admins have to run the admin/tag/reset command which